 Curriculum initiatives to raise awareness:

-- During PSHCE students are taught to be assertive, considerate and confident.
-Work is also done to raise awareness of bullying issues.
+● During PSHCE students are taught to be assertive, considerate and confident.
+Work is also done to raise awareness of bullying and safeguarding issues.

 bullying may be raised, discussed and explored.

-- Parents of the child being bullied will be informed of any investigation of a report and action to be taken.
+● Parents of the child being bullied will be informed of any investigation of a report and action to be

-- Exclusion from school, initially for a fixed period of time, will be considered if a child is involved in persistent bullying, homophobic bullying or racism or if other children are in immediate danger from the bully.
+● Exclusion from school, initially for a fixed period of time, will be considered if a child is involved in persistent bullying, homophobic bullying, disability bullying, religious bullying and racist bullying or if other children are in immediate danger from the bully.

-All parents are sent a copy of the school Behaviour Policy when their child begins school.
-Parents are asked to sign the Home/School contract, a copy of which will be sent to you when your child starts school.
+All parents have been sent a copy of the school Behaviour Policy and will be asked to sign the Home/School contract a copy of which will be sent to you when your child starts school.
 Parents are asked to support the school in meeting the aims of the policy.
 Parents should not hesitate to contact the school if there is any cause for concern.
 Often the class teacher is the best informed person to deal with any queries or problems, but an appointment can be made with the appropriate member of Staff.
-Miss Stewart – Deputy Headteacher, Mrs Armstrong – Assistant Headteacher and Mr Storey – Headteacher.
+Miss L Linden – Deputy Headteacher, Mrs J Armstrong – Assistant Headteacher and Mr G Storey – Headteacher.

 All children are made aware of the school Behaviour Policy by their class teacher and the consequences of inappropriate behaviour.

-All governors have discussed and agreed the school aims and the strategies to encourage good behaviour and discourage poor and unacceptable behaviour.
-As a school we encourage our pupils to be kind to one another and be positive role models within the school and wider community.
+All governors have discussed and agreed the school aims and the strategies to encourage good behaviours and discourage inappropriate behaviour and conduct.